kubeflow/website/content/en/docs/ibm/deploy/install-kubeflow.md

 3. Install the IBM Cloud Block Storage plug-in.
 When you install the plug-in, pre-defined block storage classes are added to your cluster.
     ```shell
-    helm install 1.6.0 iks-charts/ibmcloud-block-storage-plugin -n kube-system
+    helm install 1.7.0 iks-charts/ibmcloud-block-storage-plugin -n kube-system
     ```

     Example output:
     ```
-    NAME: 1.6.0
+    NAME: 1.7.0
-    LAST DEPLOYED: Thu Feb 27 11:41:35 2020
+    LAST DEPLOYED: Fri Aug 28 11:23:56 2020
     NAMESPACE: kube-system
     STATUS: deployed
     REVISION: 1
     NOTES:
     Thank you for installing: ibmcloud-block-storage-plugin.
-Your release is named: 1.6.0
+Your release is named: 1.7.0
     ...
     ```